Puppy Love Doggie Daycare

 - If you have to cancel, let us know as soon as possible so we can give the vacant spot to another dog.

-All visits to Puppy Love must be made by reservation
+All visits to Puppy Love must be made by reservation, as unapproved visits may coincide with planned activities

 You can change or cancel reservations online if you have a change of plans

-Dogs who have not arrived by 11:00am will have their reservations cancelled
+Dogs who have not arrived by 10:00 am will have their reservations cancelled, as they will be considered a no-show

 Your Dog!
 Be sure they do not have any sensitive injuries, communicable diseases, or parasite symptoms (Example: hacking cough, fleas, worms, etc).
 If you are unsure about a symptom, research it on Google to see what it could be, and check with a vet to verify.